Llap (region): Ottoman Period

 In the 18th century the Nahija of Llap was part of the Sanjak of Pristina.
 At this time, Llapi lost many residents due to two plagues who stroke the place.
-During the Austro-Ottoman war the Austrian army destroyed and robbed the city of Podujevo twice.
+During the Austro-Ottoman war the Austrian army destroyed and robbed the city of Podujevë twice.
 During the First Serbian Uprising, the Serbian army got into the village of Reçica and killed 30 people of Demë Ahmeti's house, an Albanian national hero.
 This happened at 28 June 1811, during the feast of Eid.
-The rebellion against Ottomans started when Sulltan Abdyl Mejid proclaimed “The Saint Decree of Julhane” in 1839 which increased taxes and so it brought many rebellions.
+The rebellion against Ottomans started when Sultan Abdyl Mejid proclaimed “The Saint Decree of Julhane” in 1839 which increased taxes and so it brought many rebellions.
 The population of Llapi fought against these reforms and during 1843 the Ottomans temporary left Llapi and started to organize the reoccupation.
 The rebels gathered many soldiers from the surrounding region and they won the battles against Ottomans, taking Pristina and stimulating a bigger rebellion in other regions.
 This rebellion was extinguished in 1847.
 When Serbia acquired the Sanjak of Niš in 1877, many Albanians started to leave their houses and to come to the other parts of Kosovo, where Llapi was tone of their first destinations.
-There is not a single village in Podujevo where Muhajirs or migrants cannot be found, furthermore, they established new villages.
+There is not a single village in Podujevë where Muhajirs or migrants cannot be found, furthermore, they established new villages.
 Albanians of Llapi, since the First League of Prizren did not pay taxes to the Ottomans.
 Afterwards, the Ottomans built a military cantonment during 1892 and 1899 since they detected Serbian Army movements near the border.
-The Albanian rebellion against Ottomans during 1906 was primary organized in the Llapi region.
-Another rebellion was that of 1910 which started in the Llapi region.
-The relationships between the residents and the Sublime Porte were becoming very fraught and when Sulltan Mehmed V came to visit Kosovo, very few Llapi residents were present.
+The Albanian rebellion against Ottomans during 1906 was primary organized in the Llap region.
+Another rebellion was that of 1910 which started in the Llap region.
+The relationships between the residents and the Sublime Porte were becoming very fraught and when Sultan Mehmed V came to visit Kosovo, very few Llapi residents were present.
 Llapi is also known for its cooperation with Isa Boletini, who during 1911 operated around this zone.
 Many soldiers from around the villages of Llapi and Gallapi pledged loyalty to Boletini in 1912, in the Bradash pledge.
 Their goal was to initiate the general Albanian rebellion against Ottoman Rule and they were part of the rebellion until it ended.

-Modern
+Modern day

-In 1997, the Kosovo Liberation Army was formed so Yugoslav authorities started campaign against it in 1998.
-For such reason, NATO started Military campaign so it could protect the civilian population.
-In March 1999, the Scorpions killed 14 Albanian civilians.
-After the war, the process of establishing Municipal Assembly began in 2002.
-Later in 17 of February 2008, Kosovo declared its independence.
-During the Kosovo War (1998-1999), the town was the site of the Podujevo massacre, on March 28, in which 14 Kosovo Albanian women and children were executed by Serbian paramilitary forces.
+In 1997, the Kosovo Liberation Army was formed, resulting in a Yugoslav-led campaign against it in 1998.
+In response, NATO began a military campaign so it could protect the civilian population.
+During the Kosovo War, the town was the site of the Podujevë massacre in March 1999 in which 14 Kosovo Albanian women and children were killed by Serbian paramilitary forces.
+After the war, the process of establishing a Municipal Assembly began in 2002.
+Later, on 17 February 2008, Kosovo declared its independence.